kohakuma4m/AdventOfCode_2022/README.md

 # To create new day solution, run
   - `cargo run -- generate [dayXX]`
-  - This will create next day or `dayXX` solution folder with `templates/default.rs` base file and empty text input file
+  - This will create next day or `dayXX` solution folder with `templates/default.rs` base file and empty text and test input files
   - Already existing solutions folder will be left untouched
   ## Note
   - Since used module must be known at compile time, you will still have to manually uncomment those lines